Q: What is a war memorial?

 Q: How do I save a draft of my online submission form?

-You can save a draft to work on later, after you have completed all the mandatory questions on page 2 of the form.
+You can save a draft to work on later, after you have completed all the mandatory questions in the form.
 Simply click the 'Save' button at the bottom of any page.
 The next time you log in to the Register, click on the 'My submissions' tab to view your drafts.
 Click 'Continue editing' to return to a draft.
 Remember, all forms will remain in draft state until you tick the 'Submit for approval' box and then click 'Save'.

 Q: I have noticed a memorial record is out-of-date.
 How can I update this record on the Register?